bigomics/NPmatch/README.md

 NPmatch (Nearest-Pair Matching) relies on distance-based matching to deterministically search for nearest neighbors with opposite labels, so-called “nearest-pair”, among samples.
 NPmatch requires knowledge of the phenotypes but not of the batch assignment.
 Differently to many other algorithms, NPmatch does not rely on specific models or underlying distribution.
 It does not require special experimental designs, randomized controlled experiments, control genes or batch information.
 NPmatch is based on the simple rationale that samples sharing a biological state (e.g., phenotype, condition) should empirically pair based on distance in biological profiles, such as transcriptomics profiles.

-NPmatch is freely available here on GitHub.
-It's a main batch correction algorithm available in OmicsPlayground, our Bioinformatic platform at BigOmics Analytics.
+NPmatch is freely available on GitHub.
+It's a main batch correction algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
 In OmicsPlayground, you can perform NPmatch without coding needs.

 # Installation
 You can install the NPmatch R package with the following steps: